wise-home/jobs/backend_developer.md

-# Developer for Wise Home
+# Backend developer for Wise Home

-**Please note: We're currently not looking for this profile, but we will be shortly.
-Stay tuned :)**

 ## About Wise Home

-Wise Home is a Danish smart home system by Vesta Merkur.
+Wise Home is the name of the company and the product: A Danish smart home system.

 It is targeted to landlords and specializes in automating manual tasks as well as reporting dangerous behaviour that could result in damage on the building.

-Wise Home is mainly build with Elixir.
+The backend application is mainly build with Elixir

-The software project started less than a year ago and has just launched in production with several customers.
+Wise Home have been around since May 2016 and we are now ready to hire more people.

 ## The job

 We're looking for an Elixir developer or a developer that is willing to learn Elixir.

-Vesta Merkur is based in Ry near Aarhus in Denmark.
-We mostly work remote, but we prefer someone that can commute to Ry or Aarhus around once per week.
+Wise Home is based in Ry near Aarhus in Denmark.
+We mostly work remote, but if you can commute to the office around once per week, that will be a plus.

 Your responsibilities will depend on your skills and expertise but will fall into working with one or more of these
 areas:

 * REST API and main application
 * Internal frontend
-* Firmware for IoT devices
-* Communicating with IoT devices
+* Communicating with IoT devices via well defined protocols.

 We can use both a newly graduated computer scientist or a senior developer with Elixir experience.
 And everything in between.